in ,

 Rybelsus is the newer generation GLP-1 analog.
 It is the orally available form of Semaglutide that is used to treat patients with Diabetes Mellitus Type 2.

 It is associated with significant weight loss, although, it is not approved for treating obesity in non-diabetic individuals.
+However, a higher dose of 50 mg per day is being investigated for the treatment of obesity.

 The other two formulations of this newer generation of Semaglutide are: